guardian/management-scala/sbt-version-info-plugin/readme.md

 To use:

+1. Work out what released version you want to use by going to <https://github.com/guardian/guardian.github.com/tree/master/maven/repo-releases/com/gu/sbt-version-info-plugin>

-1. Add the sbt-version-info-plugin to your sbt build, by creating project/plugins/Plugins.scala that looks like:
+2. Add the sbt-version-info-plugin to your sbt build, by creating project/plugins/Plugins.scala that looks like:

          import sbt._
          class Plugins(info: ProjectInfo) extends PluginDefinition(info) {
-           val guardianGithub = "Guardian Github Releases" at "http://guardian.github.com/maven/repo-releases" val guardianGithubSnapshots = "Guardian Github Snapshots" at "http://guardian.github.com/maven/repo-snapshots"
+           val guardianGithub = "Guardian Github Releases" at "http://guardian.github.com/maven/repo-releases"

-           // replace the version number with the version you need to use
-           //  if you're using a release version (i.e. without -SNAPSHOT) then you may remove guardianGithubSnapshots above val versionInfoPlugin = "com.gu" % "sbt-version-info-plugin" % "1.0-SNAPSHOT" }
+           // replace the version number with the version you need to use val versionInfoPlugin = "com.gu" % "sbt-version-info-plugin" % "1.1" }

-2. Change your project build script to mix in "VersionInfo":
+3. Change your project build script to mix in "VersionInfo":

         import sbt._